Skip to content

 }

-Covers partial argument binding for regular lambdas and member function binding.
-The lifetime trap of member function binding was discussed in previous articles—&calc is a raw pointer, and the safety responsibility lies with the caller.
+Covers partial argument binding for normal lambdas and member function binding.
+The lifetime trap of member function binding was discussed in previous articles—this is a raw pointer, so the caller is responsible for safety.

 Category E: Cancellation Mechanism